heyho1337/symfony-watchmode/README.md

 You will be able to decide which streaming service is the most suitable for your at the moment based on its content, You will be able to check your favourite shows and movies on your created lists.

-# info
-it is a bit slow as of now, i'll optimize it in the future, but i just started with symfony and for starters i just wanted to see how can i make the basic app sadly there is not much of a chance that this project will go live, since the watchmode api's price is really high, but it is fun to work on. as of now, there is a day caching set on the api calls

 # incomming
 2.create favourites page
 	sorting by genre